vydang02/Regression-Analysis-Portfolio/HW6_files/HW6.md

 the result of the hypothesis test for my chosen model.
 In reality there will be no relationship between the response variable and either of the predictor variables, such that the null hypothesis that βj = 0 is true for j = 1, …, 10.
-We will conduct the tests at α = 0.05, and we will generate the observations from the model for i = 1, …, 100 : yi = 0 + εi, εi iid ∼ N (0, 1)
+I will conduct the tests at α = 0.05, and I will generate the observations from the model for i = 1, …, 100 : yi = 0 + εi, εi iid ∼ N (0, 1)